-- Google’s gtag library is loaded on all pages
+- Google's gtag library is then loaded on each page

 - Google's client ID (user identifier) is passed to our servers to ensure consistent user journey tracking

-During the Google Analytics connection setup flow in the app, Littledata also applies a set of webhooks to your Shopify store.
-This means that each time Shopify pings us back and confirms the user action we know which event has to be sent by our servers, ensuring 100% accuracy.
+During the setup, Littledata also adds a set of webhooks to your Shopify store.
+This means that each time a user takes action our servers can relay that event to Google Analytics, ensuring 100% accuracy.
 There are many advantages to this approach:

 - Smaller script in the browser = faster page load

-- No extra scripts on the sensitive and secure checkout pages
+- No scripts are loaded on the sensitive and secure checkout pages

 - Complete event capture for checkout flow, including sales and refunds/returns